xyu1/stealth/README.md

 STEALTH Validation Middleware
 =============================

-A Python middleware for Impersonation Token Assignment and Validation Service towards Openstack Identity Server.
+A Python middleware for Impersonation Token Assignment and Validation Service towards Openstack Keystone Server.

 Overview
 --------
 Openstack Keystone, e.g., Rackspace Identity, Services require "super power" administrators' credentials periodically to generate and renew the impersonation tokens for the ordinary end users.
-An Openstack system usually needs an isolation mechanism to protect the admin tokens from the end users, meanwhile an encryption mechanism to protect the impersonation tokens.
+An Openstack system usually needs an isolation mechanism to protect the Admin Tokens from the end users, meanwhile an encryption mechanism to protect the Impersonation Tokens among the end users.

-This middleware conceals the admin token and requires only the "project id"/"tenant id" from the customers.
-It uses token cache to manage the impersonation tokens to avoid the unnecessary traffic towards the Keystone servers.
-It automatically renews the impersonation tokens when they expire.
+This middleware conceals the Admin Token, and requires only the "project id"/"tenant id" from the customers' requests.
+It uses a token cache to manage the Impersonation Tokens to avoid the unnecessary traffic towards the Keystone servers.
+It automatically renews the Impersonation Tokens when they expire.

-It can optionally conceals keystone's impersonation tokens from the end users by generating HMAC tokens for the following users' requests.
+It can optionally conceal Keystone's Impersonation Tokens from the end users by generating and returning HMAC tokens for the users' future requests.

 Features